-The three major components of the quality of any novel are plot, relatability, and message.
-Unfortunately, there is no optimum formula for weighing and mixing them, which is why so many books fall flat.
+Three major components of the quality of a novel are plot, relatability, and message.
+Unfortunately, there is no optimum method for weighing and mixing them, which is why so many books fall flat.
 Here is what each means:

 For instance, we’ve all read a mystery where we’re dying to turn each page and can’t wait to find out what happens next.
 However, once we get to that final page, and we find out “whodunnit,” the book immediately leaves our minds; we can’t even remember the name of the protagonist the next morning.
 Stories like these do a good job with plot, but fail with relatability and message.